s-ccs/project_leftrightbias/typst-paper/main.typ

 We calculate mean response, and 20%-winsorized means reaction times, per spatial arrangements, per subject.
 We consequently use 20% winsorized mean bootstrapping to calculate confidence intervals.
 Reaction times were only used if a spatial location was chosen first, leaving us with little to no data for some conditions with strong choice bias.
 Given the visible size of the choice effects, we deem no further comparison between conditions necessary.

-// Furthermore the time is normalized.
- //After preprocessing the data, fixations are being counted by extracting all last fixations together with their corresponding coordinates and compared to which stimuli they belong to ensure they are on a stimulus and therefore can be considered.
-Afterwards for the visualization of the results, multiple plots have been made in total.
-The counts for the twelve different stimuli positions are compared and the most important plot shows the percentage of first fixations by stimuli pairs.

- //At last, the column containing all the logs during the experiment is evaluated.
-For this, logs have been added to the implementation of the experiment in OpenSesame to be able to read out the timing of occurring events afterwards.
-All not complete log entries were not used for the final evaluation of the experiment.

 = Results
 We examined spatial biases between simultaneously depicting two images using eye-tracking.
 Participants predominantly made their first fixations on images located to the left of the fixation, following the left view bias described in the literature.
-In the typical 3/9 o'clock horizontal presentation condition, we observed on average 79.78% left-first fixations ($"CI"_95: [69.41-88.90]%$).
-We further find a similar sized top-bottom bias towards the top stimulus (81,42%,$"CI"_95:[69.88-90.84]%$).
-Only when the stimuli were presented in the 1/7 o'clock position, we observed no bias (50.00%,$"CI"_95:[37.50-61.96]%$)).
+In the typical 3/9 o'clock horizontal presentation condition, we observed on average 79.9% left-first fixations ($"CI"_95: [69.4-88.9]%$).
+We further find a similar sized top-bottom bias towards the top stimulus (81.4%,$"CI"_95:[69.9-90.8]%$).
+Only when the stimuli were presented in the 1/7 o'clock position, we observed no bias (50.0%,$"CI"_95:[37.5-62.0]%$)).

 #figure(
    image("condition_distribution_results.png", width: 80%),